deepskystacker/DSS/Installers/README.txt

 Installing on Linux:
 ====================

-Install kchmviewer so that the Windows .chm format help files can be shown.
+If it isn't already installed, please install kchmviewer so that the Windows .chm format help files can be shown.

 	#
 	# This is how I did on my Ubuntu 22.04 system.
 If you aren't running
-	# Ubuntu or other Debian like system, you will need to install it some
+	# Ubuntu, you will need to install it some other way.
-	# other way.
 	#
 	amonra@styx:~$ sudo apt-get install kchmviewer

+Download DeepSkyStacker.tar.gz

 Unzip DeepSkyStacker.tar.gz to /opt/DeepSkyStacker.
 For example: